Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Works towards lengthening the psoas but is gentler than traditional Pigeon Pose

-How to: From Tabletop, slide your left knee toward your left wrist and bring your right knee back behind you so that your thighs are parallel to the long sides of the mat.
-Your shins can be either perpendicular to your thighs or you can bend your knees and bring them to approximately 45-degree angles.
+How to: From Tabletop, slide your left knee toward your left wrist so your left thigh is parallel to the long side of the mat.
+Your shin can be perpendicular to your thighs or you can bend your knees and bring them to approximately 45 degree angle with your left heel drawing toward your right hip point.
+Take your right thigh away from you with your right knee pointing toward the long side of the mat and your right shin resting wherever is comfortable.
 If you feel any tension in your knees or hips, place a blanket under your sitting bones.
 Work your left hip forward and down, moving in the direction of squaring your hips to face the front of the mat.
 Your torso can be upright or slightly forward.
-Stay here for 5–10 breaths.
+Stay here for 5-10 breaths.
 Repeat on the other side.

 Why it works: